One of my indoor container garden goals is to grow the vegetables and herbs needed to make fresh salsa and guacamole.

 Planting green onions for an indoor container garden is easy and fruitful.
 Why don’t you start yours today?

-If you enjoyed this post, please share it with your friends on social media.
+Please share this post with your friends on social media if you enjoyed it.
 Use the buttons below.
 Pin the image below to your Pinterest boards.